Ifeoluwa9/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the working directory
+displays the contents of your current directory